Hours & Address

 Centennial Annex

 The Centennial Annex (at 327 East Second Street) houses Latah County Historical Society's archival, photograph, and object collections, along with a small research library.
 Our collections pertain to Latah County history and include materials donated by families, businesses, clubs and organizations, and local newspapers.
 These robust collections are utilized by researchers pursuing a variety of projects, from filling in a family tree to figuring out who once lived in their home to writing a popular history book (see Timothy Egan's The Big Burn).
 The Centennial Annex is open Tuesday through Friday from 9:00 a.m. to 4:00 p.m.
-Appointments are required for research visits.
+Research appointments are required and must be made at least 48 hours in advance of your visit.